Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the generators of the Mordell-Weil group and the order of the Tate-Shafarevich group

-In the same paper D. Goldfeld and L. Szpiro proved \cite[Theorem 2]{goldfeld-szpiro} a sort of reciprocal statement.
-Precisely, they proved that if their conjectured bound (\ref{conj.g-sz.sha<cond}) holds for every elliptic curve over $\rat$, then a weak version of Szpiro's conjecture holds for every elliptic curve defined over $\rat$.
-The proof use the BSD-conjecture for all elliptic curves over $\rat$, but just in the case of rank zero, which is a theorem.
-It would be interesting to investigate if this result can also be generalized to any number field or to higher dimension.
+\begin{remark} \em{In the same paper Goldfeld and Szpiro proved \cite[Theorem 2]{goldfeld-szpiro} a sort of reciprocal statement.
+Precisely, they proved that if their conjectured bound (\ref{conj.g-sz.sha<cond}) for $|\Sha(E/\rat)|$ holds for {\it every} elliptic curve over $\rat$, then a weak version of Szpiro's conjecture holds ($|\Delta_{E/\rat}| \leq \F^{18+ \epsilon}$) for every elliptic curve defined over $\rat$.
+(The full Szpiro's conjecture $|\Delta_{E/\rat}| \leq \F^{6+ \epsilon}$ could be deduced assuming the Riemann hypothesis for the Rankin-Selberg zeta functions associated to modular forms of weight $3/2$.)
+The proof uses the BSD-conjecture for {\it all} elliptic curves over $\rat$, but just in the case of rank zero, which is a theorem.

-{\bf Acknowledgments. } I would like to thank Carlo Gasbarri, Marc Hindry and Henri Darmon for some useful references and remarks concerning this work and Jean-Beno\^{\i}t Bost for pushing me to improve the presentation of the results.
-I would also like to thank the universities of Roma 2 and Roma 3 for the hospitality during my visits to Rome.
+It would be interesting to investigate if this result could still be obtained for a {\it fixed} elliptic curve, or how this result could be generalised to any number field or to higher dimension. } \end{remark}